mindspore-ai/docs/docs/mindelec/docs/source_en/point_cloud.md

 ## Data compression

 If the point cloud resolution is set to a high value, the memory and computing consumption for subsequent processing of a single piece of point cloud data may be too high.
-Therefore, MindElec provides the data compression function.
+Therefore, MindSpore Elec provides the data compression function.
 You can call the script in the `data_compression` directory to compress the original point cloud data, reducing the memory and computing consumption of subsequent processes.
 The compression process is divided into the following two steps:

 - If you use the model for the first time, call `train.py` to train a compressing model.
 If compressing model checkpoints exist, skip this step.
 - After model training is complete, call `data_compress.py` to compress data.